chasefromm21/TouchID-Settings-For-non-TouchID-devices/README.md

 • 2: Find Settings.plist, then tap on the Settings.plist, hit Property List Viewer,

-• 3: In the plist file, navigate to the array—>scroll down to 17—>fill out like so: detail: PasscodeLockController to NO, so replace it with PSTouchIDPasscodeController, not Passcode. (for the record: The PSTouchIDPasscodeController gives access to the 5S's Touch ID section, not Passcode, obviously; only giving you access to Passcode's section),
+• 3: In the plist file, navigate to the array—>scroll down to 17—>fill out like so: detail: replace PasscodeLockController with PSTouchIDPasscodeController (for the record: The PSTouchIDPasscodeController gives access to the 5S's Touch ID section, not Passcode),

 • 4: Replace the iconCache with TouchID (no space) instead of Passcode.